 Hall’s work is characterised by attention to detail, meticulous verse speaking, and a strong design aesthetic.
 He has written and spoken at length about mask work, classical theatre and verse.

-Political Theatre & Performance
+Multimedia Theatre & Performance